attilammagyar/toys/llm-vs-dsp-programming/README.md

-The LLM's first solution was a ready to use Python script which applied a roughly 14 [dB](https://en.wikipedia.org/wiki/Decibel) amplification by multiplying the signal by 5, then it added hard-clipping at &pm; 1.0, and finally, it used a cubic polynomial as a [waveshaper](https://en.wikipedia.org/wiki/Waveshaper).
+The LLM's first solution was a ready to use Python script which applied a roughly 14 [dB](https://en.wikipedia.org/wiki/Decibel) amplification by multiplying the signal by 5, then it added hard-clipping at &pm;1.0, and finally, it used a cubic polynomial as a [waveshaper](https://en.wikipedia.org/wiki/Waveshaper).